swiftlang/swift-testing/CONTRIBUTING.md

 ### Using Xcode (easiest)

-1. Install Xcode 16 or newer.
-You can find Xcode on the [Apple Developer](https://developer.apple.com/xcode/) website.
+1. Install Xcode 16 or newer from the [Apple Developer](https://developer.apple.com/xcode/) website.
 1. Open the `Package.swift` file from the cloned Swift Testing repository in Xcode.